Mark Bin Bakar: Activism

 Bakar has also been actively involved in seeking justice for members of the Stolen Generations; part of this involvement has been through chairing the Kimberley Stolen Generations Corporation.
 He has also produced two albums of songs about the Stolen Generations.
 Bakar was also an inaugural deputy convenor of the 'Stolen Generations Alliance' formed in 2006.

 On 11 July 2007, he did a three-hour show with The Pigram Brothers, also from Broome, and other musicians in the Berrimah Jail, Darwin.
 This was broadcast live over the NIRS Network; this concert broadcast is without precedent, being the first national broadcast of a 'jail concert'.
 In 2009 he appeared at the one movement concert for aboriginal reconciliation.

 Bakar gave a number of keynote addresses in 2006 and 2007, including a speech given in the Great Hall of Parliament house in Canberra on Sorry Day 2007.

 Awards

-In 2007, Bakar was honoured to be named the NAIDOC Person of the year in recognition of his work.
+In 2007, Bakar was named the NAIDOC Person of the year in recognition of his work.

 Also in 2007, it was announced that Bakar was "West Australian of the Year", which made him a finalist for Australian of the Year in 2008.